Love can teach an old dog new tricks.

 “Like any good dog, Cosmo is so funny, friendly, and loyal that he quickly became a dear friend, so much so that when I finished reading the book, I missed hearing his voice and picturing his shaggy face.
 Come back, Cosmo!”—Jim Gorant, author of the New York Times bestseller The Lost Dogs

 “By turns moving and hilarious . . .
-I adored this, a genuine feel-good delight with the most lovable animal narrator I’ve read in ages.”—Fiona Noble, The Bookseller (UK)
+I adored this, a genuine feel-good delight with the most lovable animal narrator I’ve read in ages.”—Fiona Noble, editor’s choice in The Bookseller (UK)

 “A masterpiece.”—Samuel Pollen, acclaimed author of The Year I Didn’t Eat